TPMI-Taiwan/tpmi-qc/README.md

 Utilizing data from the 1000 Genomes Project and SGDP, we first identify the EAS (East Asian) population using PCA, and then further distinguish the Han Chinese group using Admixture.
 ### 3-1 PCA (06_pca)
-Run PCA using SNPs that are common across 1000 Genomes Projects, SGDP and TPMI data.
+Run PCA using SNPs that are common across 1000 Genomes Project, SGDP and TPMI data.
 ```
 ./06_exe.sh {ONEKG_BFILE} {SGDP_BFILE}
 ```